-When we ASK people to innovate, clearly communicate the strategy, make it meaningful & purposeful we can then apply creative tension to be curious and imaginative and PULL them towards a better, brighter & more compelling future.
+When leaders ASK people to innovate, clearly communicate the strategy, make it meaningful and purposeful we can then apply creative tension to be curious and imaginative and PULL them towards a better, brighter and more compelling future.

-- Cognition (head) = effecting clear artful communications (culture) that compel them to sense, perceive & align themselves with the innovation vision. by knowing why innovation lead change is meaningful & important in value adding ways, to themselves, organization & customers.
+- Cognition (head) = effecting clear artful communications (culture) that compel them to sense, perceive and align themselves with the innovation vision.
+By knowing why innovation-led change is meaningful AND important in value-adding ways, to themselves, organiSation and customers.

-- Emotion (heart) = creating values-based connections (culture) with the innovation led change process, igniting feelings of excitement & passion around future possibilities, opportunities & benefits.
-To build receptivity & readiness to enrage in & collaborate with innovation led change.
+- Emotion (heart) = creating values-based connections (culture) with the innovation-led change process, igniting feelings of excitement and passion around future possibilities, opportunities & benefits.
+To build receptivity and readiness to enrage in and collaborate with innovation-led change.

-- Will (gut) = creating a safe environment (culture), where people are trusted & respected & have permission to take risks, make mistakes & learn from them as a positive, creative & rewarding strategic & systemic change journey for everyone involved (no blame, shame, envy or retribution).
+- Will (gut) = creating a safe environment (culture), where people are trusted and respected and have permission to take risks, make mistakes and learn from them.
+As a positive, creative and rewarding strategic and systemic change journey for everyone involved (no blame, shame, envy or retribution).

-- Body (actions) = mobilizing, harnessing & maximizing potential & delivering emergent outcomes by taking intelligent actions that result in a healthy work environment.
+- Body (actions) = mobilizing, harnessing and maximizing potential & delivering emergent outcomes by taking intelligent actions that result in a healthy work environment.

 What can you do about it?

-Living in our fast paced constantly changing VUCA business environment, many people are already suffering from both anxiety burnout and depression shutdown & are fearful of what is to come as the Digital Age relentlessly advances.
+Living in our fast-paced constantly changing VUCA business environment, many people are already suffering from both anxiety burnout and depression shutdown and are fearful of what is to come as the Digital Age relentlessly advances.

-If this relates to your business environment, it might be useful to press your pause button, to take time out to retreat, reflect & dwell on how your people’s current thinking, feeling & willingness are impacting on your ability to execute your change or innovation strategy and:
+If this relates to your business environment, it might be useful to press your pause button, to take time out to retreat, reflect and dwell on how your people’s current thinking, feeling & willingness are impacting on your ability to execute your change or innovation strategy and:

-- Consider as to how to make your organization more coherent, by undertaking a cultural diagnostic to reveal both the supporting & restraining factors surrounding your change lead innovation strategy.
+- Consider how to make your organization more coherent, by undertaking a cultural diagnostic to reveal both the supporting and restraining factors surrounding your change lead innovation strategy.

-- Teach & coach people to take self-responsibility for transforming their cognitive dissonance into creative energy for change.
+- Teach and coach people to take self-responsibility for transforming their cognitive dissonance into creative energy for change.

-- Create a safe, trusted and healthy work environment & organizational culture that generates learning, collaboration, experimentation, re-organisation & transformation true innovation requires.
+- Plan to create a safe, trusted and healthy work environment and organizational culture that generates learning, collaboration, experimentation, re-organisation and transformation true innovation requires.